Nirmal Chandra Chatterjee

-Nirmal Chandra Chatterjee (1895–1971/72) was an Indian politician & jurist who served as a judge at the Calcutta High Court & Also was an elected member of Loksabha from Bengal.
+Nirmal Chandra Chatterjee (1895–1971/72) was an Indian politician & jurist who served as a judge at the Calcutta High Court & Also was an elected member of Lok Sabha from Bengal.
 He served as the vice president of the Supreme Court Bar Association, and treasurer of the Bar Association of India.
-He had also served as a president of the All India Civil Liberties Council, and as vice president of the International Commission of Jurists - Indian Branch.
+He had also served as a president of the All India Civil Liberties Council, and as vice president of the International Commission of Jurists – Indian Branch.

 Early life and education

 He was born on 19 October 1895 in Boinchee, in the Hooghly district to Bholanath Chatterjee.
 He was educated at the South Suburban School, the Mitra Institution, St. Mary's School, all in Calcutta, before graduating from the Scottish Church College.
-Subsequently, he studied law at the Hazra Law College of the University of Calcutta, before proceeding on to the Middle Temple, London, and subsequently finishing his academic pursuit at the University College, London.
+Subsequently, he studied law at the Hazra Law College of the University of Calcutta, before proceeding on to the Middle Temple, London, and subsequently finishing his academic pursuit at the University College London.

 Career

 He started out as a senior advocate in the Supreme Court of India.
 He went on to be a judge at the Calcutta High Court.
 Later he became the vice president of the Supreme Court Bar Association, and treasurer of the Bar Council of India.
-He had also served as a president of the All India Civil Liberties Council, and as vice president of the International Commission of Jurists - Indian Branch.
+He had also served as a president of the All India Civil Liberties Council, and as vice president of the International Commission of Jurists – Indian Branch.

 He was the President of Bengal Hindu Mahasabha & the Vice President of All India Hindu Mahasabha.
 He presided over its Gwalior session in 1947.
 But after partition and assassination of Mahatma Gandhi, he was somewhat disenchanted with party politics.
 Towards the end of 1947 and early 1948, he felt ill quite frequently and months could not attend his professional work.
 Doctors advised him that because of the serious attack of epidemic dropsy, he would not be able to lead an active life anymore.
 At that time, he got an offer for appointment as a Judge of Calcutta High court and he agreed to accept.

 He was also a member of the Special Committee on Tibet of the International Commission of Jurists, and a chairman of the Subordinate Legislation Committee of Parliament.
 He represented India at the Commonwealth Law Conference held in London in 1955.
 He was a deputy leader of the Indian Lawyers Delegation to the USSR in 1959, and represented India at the International Bar Conference at Salzburg in Austria in 1960 and Commonwealth Law Conference held at Sydney in 1966.
 He was counsel for India at the Kutch International Tribunal in Geneva.

-He was a member of the 1st Lok Sabha (1952-1957) from Hooghly as an independent candidate for 3rd Lok Sabha He also won a bye-poll in 1963 as an independent from Burdwan with CPI support and 4th Lok Sabha (1967-1971) when he won again from Burdwan as a CPI candidate.
+He was a member of the 1st Lok Sabha (1952–1957) from Hooghly as a Hindu Mahasabha candidate and as an independent candidate for the 3rd Lok Sabha.
+He also won a bye-poll in 1963 as an independent from Burdwan with CPI support and also the 4th Lok Sabha (1967–1971) when he won again from Burdwan as an independent.
 He died in 1971.